 Homemade Oreo Cookies

-How do you feel about Homemade Oreo Cookies?
-Make them as thin or thick as you want, and fill will all the vanilla frosting you want.
-It's usually double stuffed for me but I give you the best tip for making a thinner and firmer filling.
+How do you feel about making Oreo cookies at home?
+Make them as thin or thick as you want, and fill them with all the vanilla frosting you want.
+If you are not a fan of double-stuffed Oreos, I give you the best tip for making a thinner and firmer filling.

 - Total Time: 2 hours 35 minutes